storybookjs/marko/docs/addons/configure-addons.md

 ## Preset

 Preset options are global and are accessible from NodeJS.
-Great for things like Webpack loaders, Babel plugins, and other library or framework specific configurations.
+Great for things like Webpack loaders, Babel plugins, and other library or framework-specific configurations.

 Presets offload the burden of configuration from the user to the addon.
 They are convenient for integrating libraries with Storybook.
 Let's look at an example.